data-apis/scipy-2023-presentation/paper.rst

 The test suite is the first example known to these authors of a full-featured, standalone Python test suite capable of running against multiple different libraries.
-And, as part of our work, we upstreamed strategies to Hypothesis for generating arbitrary arrays from any conforming array library, thus allowing downstream array consumers to test against multiple array libraries and their associated hardware devices.
+As part of our work, we upstreamed strategies to Hypothesis for generating arbitrary arrays from any conforming array library, thus allowing downstream array consumers to test against multiple array libraries and their associated hardware devices.